Setting up a company in the Netherlands

 Social security and employment regulations

 If you plan to hire employees, compliance with Dutch labor laws and social security regulations is mandatory.
 Employment contracts must align with Dutch law, covering working hours, leave policies and dismissal procedures.
-In certain industries, collective labor agreements (CAOs) may impose additional requirements on wages, benefits and pension contributions.
+In certain industries, collective bargaining agreement (CAOs) may impose additional requirements on wages, benefits and pension contributions.

 Key employment considerations include: